0xcert/framework/docs/guide/value-management.md

 $ npm i --save @0xcert/ethereum-value-ledger
 ```

 On our official [GitHub repository](https://github.com/0xcert/framework), we also host a compiled and minimized JavaScript file that can be directly implemented in your website.
-Please refer to the [API](/api/core.html) section to learn more about value ledger.
+Please refer to the [API](/api/core.html) section to learn more about the Value Ledger.

 ## Usage overview